Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: : Parallel factorization and solution of KKT systems with optimal control structure

 \subsection{Matrix structure and high-level factorization procedure \done}

 \Perm[1]{\mathrm P_{\!#1}}

 We partition the matrix visualized in \Cref{mat:pdp-cr-N12-P4} as follows: {\setstretch{1.25} } The structure of this matrix is based on the partitioning of the full horizon of length $N$ into $P$ smaller intervals of length $n\defeq N/P$.
 Each block column $c \in \{0, 1, \dotsc, P - 1\}$ contains the states and controls of the stages in the interval $\{n c - n + 1,\; n c - n + 2,\, \dotsc,\; nc\}$ (in reverse order), as well as the Lagrange multipliers corresponding to the dynamics constraints in the interior of the interval.
-The purpose of this partitioning is to allow the different intervals to be solved in parallel on $P$ processors. \\ Block column $c=0$ is special, because it contains the controls $u^0$ of the first stage, combined with the variables of the last $n$ stages.
+The purpose of this partitioning is to allow the different intervals to be solved in parallel on $P$ processors.

+Block column $c=0$ is special, because it contains the controls $u^0$ of the first stage, combined with the variables of the last $n$ stages.
 It is natural to handle this edge case uniformly by reducing the appropriate indices modulo $N$ and closing the horizon in a circular or periodic fashion.
-One could imagine introducing matrices $S_0 = S_{12} = 0$ and $A_0 = A_{12} = 0$, ensuring that all block columns have the same structure. \\ The matrices $\mathscr R_c$ represent optimality conditions of smaller OCPs with horizon length $n$ on the different intervals of the partitioning.
+One could imagine introducing matrices $S_0 = S_{12} = 0$ and $A_0 = A_{12} = 0$, ensuring that all block columns have the same structure.

+The matrices $\mathscr R_c$ represent optimality conditions of smaller OCPs with horizon length $n$ on the different intervals of the partitioning.
 The dynamics constraints describing the coupling between different intervals are found in the bottom row, described by matrices $\mathscr A_c$, and they serve as initial and terminal state constraints for the smaller OCPs on each interval.
-An odd--even permutation of these coupling constraints, represented by the matrices $\Perm c$, is used to enable cyclic reduction of the bottom-right block, as introduced in \Cref{sec:cr-as-chol}: the constraints corresponding to Lagrange multipliers $\lambda^{ni}$ for odd $i$ are ordered first, then the ones for which $i$ is divisible by 2 but not 4, then $i$ divisible by 4 but not 8, etc., with $\lambda^0$ last.
+An odd--even permutation of these coupling constraints, represented by the permutation matrices $\Perm c$, is used to enable cyclic reduction of the bottom-right block, as introduced in \Cref{sec:cr-as-chol}: the constraints corresponding to Lagrange multipliers $\lambda^{ni}$ for odd $i$ are ordered first, then the ones for which $i$ is divisible by 2 but not 4, then $i$ divisible by 4 but not 8, etc., with $\lambda^0$ last.